apache/trafficcontrol/blueprints/to-locks.md

 - GET+POST+DELETE

 Traffic Ops will need to add the logic to check for locks before snapping/ queueing a CDN.
-It'll also need to account for `shared` vs `exclusive` locks, and forbid a user from snapping/ queueing a CDN if another user possesses a lock on that CDN.
+It'll also need to account for `soft` vs `hard` locks, and forbid a user from snapping/ queueing a CDN if another user possesses a lock on that CDN.
 The following endpoints will need to handle the locks logic:
 - `/cachegroups/{{ID}}/queue_update`
 - `/cdns/{{ID}}/queue_update`